xfiveco/generator-chisel/README.md

 ### Caveats

-#### Using jQuery plugins with Browserify
+#### Using jQuery plugins with webpack

-One of the known issues we encounter while front-end development is usage of jQuery plugins like `flexslider` alongside Browserify module bundler.
+One of the known issues we encounter while front-end development is usage of jQuery plugins like `flexslider` alongside webpack module bundler.

 The usual solution to that problem can be treated this way: